Your Liver Is Crying for Help: 9 Signs of a “Fatty Liver” You Can’t Ignore

 3. Brain Fog & Difficulty Concentrating

-In the early stages of liver trouble, this might not cause severe confusion, but it can lead to what many people call “brain fog.”
-You might find it hard to focus, experience minor memory lapses, or feel a general sense of mental slowness that you can’t explain.
+In the early stages of liver trouble, this may not cause severe confusion.
+Instead, it can lead to what many people describe as “brain fog.”
+This is a common yet often misunderstood early warning sign.

 4. Spider-Like Blood Vessels on the Skin